autocontracts/permissioned-blocks/whitepaper.md

 ## The Smart Contract State Machine

 We can model a smart contract as a state machine[[17]](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
 A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.

-A smart contract's state is modified by sending function input parameters as a transaction messages to the blockchain network.
-The transaction is validated by the network, and upon consensus[[18]](https://medium.com/@chrshmmmr/consensus-in-blockchain-systems-in-short-691fc7d1fefe), the new contract state becomes a permanent part of the blockchain.
-The output of the function can be obtained by any node in the network by querying the smart contract.
+A smart contract's state is modified by sending input parameters for functions as a transaction messages to the blockchain network.
+The transaction is validated by network validators (miners in Ethereum), and upon consensus[[18]](https://medium.com/@chrshmmmr/consensus-in-blockchain-systems-in-short-691fc7d1fefe), the new state becomes a permanent part of the blockchain.
+The output of any function can be obtained by any node by querying the smart contract.

 <p align="center">
 <img src="/images/smart-contract-model.png">